7 System Elements

 A system to build cross‐sector relationships and trust within every neighborhood, then citywide coordination of those relationship tables to create an influential citywide neighborhood voice.

-- Vision and Values Task Force completed an “Equitable Development Framework” based on national research and unique Detroit context.
-This includes a) a statement of “Vision for Detroit neighborhoods” and b) a statement of “Values for Community Development.”
+- The 2018 Vision and Values Task Force created an “Equitable Development Framework” based on national research and unique Detroit context.
+This includes a) a statement of “Vision for Detroit neighborhoods”, b) a statement of “Values for Community Development” and c) a definition of Equitable Development.
+This Framework was enthusiastically accepted at the Summit.

 2019 Task Force